AdobeDocs/campaign-classic.en/help/production/using/rdbms-specific-recommendations.md

     * If the index fragmentation rate is higher than 40%, a rebuild is recommended.

-      Select the options you want to apply to the index rebuild task, then click **[!UICONTROL Next]** .
+      Select the options you want to apply to the index rebuild task, then click **[!UICONTROL Next]**.

       >[!NOTE]
       >
       >The rebuild index process is more constricting in terms of processor use and it locks the database resources.
-Tick the **[!UICONTROL Keep index online while reindexing]** option if you want the index to be available during the rebuild.
+Select the **[!UICONTROL Keep index online while reindexing]** option if you want the index to be available during the rebuild.

-1. Select the options you want to display in the activity report, then click **[!UICONTROL Next]** .
+1. Select the options you want to display in the activity report, then click **[!UICONTROL Next]**.
-1. Check the list of tasks configured for the maintenance plan, then click **[!UICONTROL Finish]** .
+1. Check the list of tasks configured for the maintenance plan, then click **[!UICONTROL Finish]**.

    A summary of the maintenance plan and the statuses of its various steps is displayed.

-1. Once the maintenance plan is complete, click **[!UICONTROL Close]** .
+1. Once the maintenance plan is complete, click **[!UICONTROL Close]**.
 1. In the Microsoft SQL Server explorer, double-click the **[!UICONTROL Management > Maintenance Plans]** folder.
 1. Select the Adobe Campaign maintenance plan: the various steps are detailed in a workflow.

    Note that an object has been created in the **[!UICONTROL SQL Server Agent > Jobs]** folder.
 This object lets you start the maintenance plan.
-In our example there is only one object since all the maintenance tasks are part of the same plan.
+In our example, there is only one object since all the maintenance tasks are part of the same plan.

    >[!IMPORTANT]
    >